 A student may drop a course before the last night of the class and still receive a grade of “W.” If a drop form is not received prior to the last night of the course, a grade of “F” will be as- signed.
 When dropping a course, students may incur financial responsibility.

-All courses at Tusculum College are identified by numbers composed of three digits with the first number designating the level of instruction.
-Graduate division courses designed for post-baccalaureate students are numbered 500-599.
+All courses at Tusculum University are identified by numbers composed of three digits with the first number designating the level of instruction.
+Graduate division courses designed for post-baccalaureate students are numbered about 500.

 Graduate programs focus on these Advanced Competencies: Critical Thinking, Synthesis of Information, Problem-Solving, Ethical Decision Making and Data Analysis and Interpretation.
 Individual graduate programs evaluate student attainment of these competencies throughout the curriculum and through some major graduate projects.